streamnative/pulsar-hub/connectors/google-bigquery-source/v2.10.0.7/google-bigquery-source.md

     > <img width="614" alt="4" src="https://user-images.githubusercontent.com/50226895/119435917-bc0c8280-bd4d-11eb-820c-cebb74cc6c55.png">

-    > **Tip**
-    >
+    {% callout title="Tip" type="tip" %}
-    > - To reduce maintenance costs, use a variable (for example, `2.10.0.7`) instead of writing the specific connector version.
+        - To reduce maintenance costs, use a variable (for example, `2.10.0.7`) instead of writing the specific connector version.
 In this way, the corresponding connector version is generated and shown automatically along with each connector release.
-    >
-    > - To ensure consistency throughout all connector documentation, it is recommended to follow the [Google Developer Documentation Style Guide](https://developers.google.com/style).
+        - To ensure consistency throughout all connector documentation, it is recommended to follow the [Google Developer Documentation Style Guide](https://developers.google.com/style).
+    {% /callout %}

 3. **Sync the docs** to [StreamNative Hub](https://hub.streamnative.io/).